Overview of the Celo Stack, including its blockchain, core contracts, and applications.

 Introduction to the Celo Stack

 An open cryptographic protocol that allows applications to make transactions with and run smart contracts in a secure and decentralized fashion.
 The Celo blockchain code has shared ancestry with Ethereum and maintains full EVM compatibility for smart contracts.
-However, it uses a Byzantine Fault Tolerant (BFT) consensus mechanism rather than Proof-of-Work and has different block format, transaction format, client synchronization protocols, and gas payment and pricing mechanisms.
+However, it uses a Byzantine Fault Tolerant (BFT) consensus mechanism (Proof-of-Stake) rather than Proof-of-Work and has different block formats, transaction formats, client synchronization protocols, and gas payment and pricing mechanisms.

 Celo Core Contracts